 Tango - object oriented device control implemented in CORBA and DCOM.

 It was built on the ideas of a previous control system developed at the ESRF called TACO which was based on RPCs.
-The concept of Devices in a Device Server as the key concept was developed in TACO and then refined and improved in Tango.
+The key concept of Devices in a Device Server was developed in TACO and then refined and improved in Tango.
 The first international presentation of Tango was at the ICALEPCS conference in 1999 in Trieste (Italy) in a paper written by J-M. Chaize, A. Götz, W-D. Klotz, J. Meyer, M. Perez and E. Taurel and entitled:

 Icon Tango an Object Oriented Control System based on CORBA (33.9 KB)

-Developing Tango started in 1999 at the ESRF.
-Very soon after that they were joined in 2000 by the control's team from the Soleil Synchrotron.
+Development of Tango started in 1999 at the ESRF.
+In 2000 they were joined by the control's team from the Soleil Synchrotron.
 The two institutes co-developed the first releases of Tango.
-They were then later on joined by Elettra, ALBA, and DESY.
-The community quickly grew and today counts over 50 sites.
+They were later joined by Elettra, ALBA, and DESY.
+The community quickly grew and today includes over 50 sites.

 Releases

-The latest major release of Tango V9 was made in September 2015.
-The latest release is V9.2.3.
+The latest major release of Tango V10 was made in January 2025.
 The Device implementation version, major features and previous releases are in the Major Releases web page.

 Awards